emilosman/rssboat/README.md

 - RSS reader inspired by newsboat

 ## MVP
-- [ ] Check YAML file when restoring from JSON
-- [ ] feeds.yml should not be relative path
+- [ ] urls.yaml should not be relative path
 - [ ] Parse URL with standard library to check for errors

 ## Todo